“Rest, everything is finished.”

 Just like we came to be saved through faith, the way we receive anything from God now is through faith, by His grace.
 This is what Paul meant when he said grace reigns through righteousness unto eternal life through Christ Jesus (Romans 5:21).
 Once we are righteous, God releases blessings to us by making promises to us (thus grace, there is no condition, only faith), just like He did with Abraham.

-If I promise my daughter that I will bring her to Disneyland, there is no condition made for that promise, it is entirely based on my delight to give her that experience.
-Simply because I love her and I want to give her joy and happy experiences.
+If I promise my children that I will bring them to Disneyland, there is no condition made for that promise, it is entirely based on my delight to give them that experience.
+Simply because I love them and I want to give them joy and happy experiences.
 That is how God is to us.
-Now that we are His sons and daughters, He delights in us, just like He delights in Jesus, and He just wants to bless us without our doing anything to earn it, but simply believe and wait.
+Now that we are His sons and daughters, He delights in us, because we are one with Jesus, and He just wants to bless us without our doing anything to earn it, but simply believe and wait.
 This is grace.

 The just shall live by faith.
 In other words, the righteous receive by believing.
 Rest and receive, beloved, this is the hallmark of a believer in Christ.